-Hip replacement is the most successful orthopaedic surgery done.
+Hip replacement is the most successful orthopedic surgery.
 You will find that you are able to move your hip with greater ease and without pain, making everyday tasks enjoyable again.
 Most people are able to get back to their daily activities in about three months.
-For the first six months after surgery while your hip heals, you will have precautions including no deep bending at the waist or over rotating the hip.
-Your surgeon will go over specific recommendations for you.
+For the first six months after surgery while your hip heals, you will have precautions, including no deep bending at the waist or over-rotating the hip.
+Your surgeon will go over specific recommendations.

-Here at the Stevens Point Orthopedics, our surgeons are trained in two different hip replacement techniques.
-The most common is the posterior approach to hip replacements.
+At Stevens Point Orthopedics, our surgeons are trained in two different hip-replacement techniques.
+The most common is the posterior approach.
 In this surgery, an incision is made on the back and side of the affected hip.
-The total hip replacement surgery involves separating the muscles on the side of your hip, the gluteal and IT band, and then the smaller muscles that rotate the hip are detached in order to access the hip in a nerve-free location.
+The muscles on the side of your hip, the gluteal and IT band, are then separated, and the smaller muscles that rotate the hip are detached in order to access the hip in a nerve-free location.
 Your surgeon will replace the ball of your thighbone with one made out of surgical metal and replace the damaged cartilage of the acetabular socket with a surgical metal cup.